heptarch/heptarch.github.io/art/antiquine.md

 </center>

-I. Dave told me to start this.
-I am a quine: a program which outputs itself.
+<h4>I.</h4> Dave told me to start this.
+I am a quine: a program which outputs
+itself.
 I am a nontrivial fixed point.